 OC's European Studies Programs are great opportunities to experience much of the history and culture that Europe has to offer.
 Students receive college credit as they study, travel, and serve overseas in one of the oldest and most important cultures in the world.
 OC is home at Das Millicanhaus, the university's living learning facility in Vienna, Austria.
 The program may also include academic field trips to places such as London, Poland, and Italy.
 Best of all, the European Studies Programs are offered in the fall or spring semester and during the summer term.
-Students can choose whatever fits best for their schedules.
+Students can choose whatever fits best for their schedules, but are required to take CLTR-2103, GERM-1113, and BIBL-3053.